CroatianMeteorNetwork/RMS/Guides/rpi3_rtc_setup.md

 sudo update-rc.d hwclock.sh enable
 sudo update-rc.d fake-hwclock remove
 ```
+This module was used to store the current time to the SD card when the RPi was turned off, and it would load that time from the SD card during boot.
+Now that you have a real clock, you don't need it anymore.

 #### 3. Modify the file `/lib/udev/hwclock-set` by commenting out lines with `–systz`:
 ```